Richard S. Kline: Barry & Enright Productions

-After Jack Barry and Dan Enright revived their partnership, Kline was assigned to direct a new series for them called Break the Bank, which only lasted 15 weeks on ABC in the Spring of 1976 despite being the second-highest rated daytime game show for the '75-'76 season.
-However, Break the Bank went into syndication that Fall, but faded after one season.
+After Jack Barry and Dan Enright revived their partnership, Kline was assigned to direct a new series for them called Break the Bank, which aired on ABC in 1976 and in syndication in 1976-77.

 Kline also directed syndicated revivals of both The Joker's Wild and Tic-Tac-Dough (the latter was originally revived for CBS' daytime schedule in the Summer of 1978 just before entering syndication that Fall), and a brand new B&E creation, Bullseye, in 1980, also in syndication.
 In 1984, he directed another new creation for B&E: Hot Potato, which ran 23 weeks on NBC.

 Jack Barry's death and the formation of Kline and Friends

 Jack Barry died in May 1984, not too long after completing production of the 1983-84 season of Joker.
 Upon his death, Dan Enright immediately succeeded his longtime producing partner and began making many changes that Kline and other staffers opposed, including the choice of Bill Cullen (of Hot Potato) as the successor to Barry on Joker, as opposed to fill-in host Jim Peck, who Barry had intended to succeed him permanently for the 1984-85 season.
-Not long after this, Kline and some B&E staff members – including Jack Barry's two sons Jon C. and Douglas C. Barry, as well as composer Hal Hidey and set designer John C. Mula – left the company and formed Kline and Friends.
+Not long after this, Kline and some B&E staff members – including Jack Barry's two sons, Jon and Douglas, as well as composer Hal Hidey and set designer John C. Mula – left the company and formed Kline and Friends.
 Producer Gary Cox also joined Kline briefly, but soon left to work for Reg Grundy Productions, while Ron Greenberg became an independent producer once again.

 With Kline running his own company, Break the Bank (completely unrelated to the earlier game) premiered in the fall of 1985, with Gene Rayburn as host.
 By year's end, Rayburn was let go due to conflict with Kline over the show's format and replaced by Joe Farago.
 After that, Kline tried again with Strike it Rich (unrelated to the 1950s game show) in the fall of 1986, with Joe Garagiola as host.
 That show did not see success either, but was exported to Britain as Strike It Lucky, which ran until 1994; it was revived in 1996, now as Michael Barrymore's Strike it Rich (to coincide with far better prizes) and ran until 1999; Australian and South African versions also ran.